AdobeDocs/experience-manager-64.nl-NL/help/assets/custom-pop-ups.md

 ---
 title: Aangepaste pop-ups maken met Quickviews
-seo-title: Quickviews gebruiken om aangepaste pop-ups te maken
+seo-title: Using Quickviews to create custom pop-ups
 description: De standaard Snelle mening wordt gebruikt in e-commerceervaringen waarbij pop-up met productinformatie wordt getoond om een aankoop te drijven.
 U kunt aangepaste inhoud activeren om weer te geven in de pop-ups.
-seo-description: De standaard Snelle mening wordt gebruikt in e-commerceervaringen waarbij pop-up met productinformatie wordt getoond om een aankoop te drijven.
-U kunt aangepaste inhoud activeren om weer te geven in de pop-ups.
+seo-description: The default Quickview is used in ecommerce experiences whereby a pop-up is displayed with product information to drive a purchase.
+You can trigger custom content to display in the pop-ups.
 uuid: b906cfff-ac44-4989-b6da-8a9bbf02af03
 contentOwner: Rick Brough
 products: SG_EXPERIENCEMANAGER/6.4/ASSETS